hove-io/transit_model/src/documentation/read_ntfs_fares.md

 These limitations will be covered in later version, following the updates of the NTM fares model.

+In the following, the NTM properties that are not specified are ignored and not detailed.

 ### Loading Tickets

 NTM property | NTFS file | NTFS field | Note/mapping rule